portainer/portainer-k8s/README.md

 # Usage

+## Notice

+These deployment manifests will deploy Portainer inside the `portainer` namespace.
+Portainer uses this namespace to store system information, as such this namespace must not be changed.

 ## Deploy Portainer inside your cluster and access it via an external load balancer

 If your cloud provider supports external load balancers, you can use the following commands to deploy Portainer: